SaraNageeb/meta-frontend/2- Programming with JavaScript/1- Variables/2- Variable Scope.md

 ***

 ## Lexical Scope
-Another point to mention is the lexical scope.
+Another point to mention is the ```lexical scope```.
 Lexical scope means the children scope have the access to the variables defined in the parent scope.
 The children functions are lexically bound to the execution context of their parents.

 ```js
 function foo1(){